pholser/opt-dog/x.md

     of different sizes, that may be able to accommodate only breeds smaller than a given size.
 This would require us to assign each breed/variety a size class, and each ring a maximum-size class.
-  * We know for each ring in R how many rings "away" it is from each other ring.
+  * We know for each ring in $R$ how many rings "away" it is from each other ring.
 Rings that share an edge are one ring away from each other.
 Rings that share a corner are two rings away from each other.
-    Otherwise two rings are a "Manhattan distance" away from each other.
+    Otherwise, two rings are a "Manhattan distance" away from each other.
     A ring is zero rings away from itself.

-TODO: "Within a judging assignment, all breeds judged on a table should be scheduled consecutively, and all breeds judged on a ramp should be scheduled consecutively" ... does this mean a judging assignment overall, or a judging assignment period
+* A judge's assignment for a day is split into __blocks__

-      (block)?
+TODO: "Within a judging assignment, all breeds judged on a table should be scheduled consecutively, and all breeds judged on a ramp should be scheduled consecutively" ... does this mean a judging assignment overall, or a judging assignment period (block)?

 TODO: Size rings after the fact?